Link-Seum/Velocitymeter/index.md

 - #### Maps Menu:

 ```
-You can enter a secret level by clicking on his number.
+You can enter in a secret level by clicking on his number.

 Unreleased levels: You can try some unreleased maps .
 Prototypes levels: That's some testing/prototypes maps.